hashicorp/terraform-exec/README.md

 * show

 ### Installation
-Navigate to your Golang project in the Terminal, then retrieve the package.
+Navigate the the Golang project that this package will be used in.
+This package can be installed using the Go package manager.
 `go get github.com/kmoe/terraform-exec`

 ### Example